NarubyRiverlione/BlockJS/README.md

 ## Why oh why ##
 Yes I know, yet an other blockchain project…

-There are indeed already many great articles about blockchain with javascript, I’ve reference some of them at the end.
-But all the once I found don’t have persistent storage.
+There are indeed already many great articles about blockchain with javascript, But all the once I found don’t have persistent storage.
 Every time you restart the node application a new blockchain is forged with a genesis block.
 Each consecutive mined block is stored only in memory.
 This is my challenge: make persistent blockchain with javascript.

 (start reading speed X5)